 Full Length Professional Documentary Being Filmed!!!

 Dear Friends, Today we are proud to introduce award-winning filmmaker Tyler Chase from New York City.
-Her great great grandmother was Mi’kmaq.
-Tyler is over one year into filming a full-length documentary about the site in Northampton, the fraud and corruption in our system as relates to preservation of Indigenous resources, and key messages from…
+Tyler is over one year into filming a full-length documentary about the site in Northampton, the fraud and corruption in our system as relates to preservation of Indigenous resources, and key messages from tribal leaders and experts on what…